How to Write the Harvard Supplemental Essays 2024-2025

-Harvard University, the nation’s oldest college, is recognized worldwide as one of the most prestigious institutions of higher learning, with centuries of history and an extensive alumni network ranging from Conan O’Brien to Sheryl Sandberg and beyond.
+Harvard University, the nation’s oldest institution of higher education, is recognized worldwide as one of the most prestigious institutions of higher learning.
+Harvard boasts centuries of history and an extensive alumni network ranging from Conan O’Brien to Sheryl Sandberg and beyond.
 With faculty who are leading experts in their fields and a diverse and motivated student body, Harvard is the worthy dream school of many college applicants.

 Harvard supplemental essays

-Admissions officers at Harvard receive tens of thousands of applications each year, and the College boasted a record low acceptance rate of 3.41% for the 2022-2023 admissions cycle.
+Admissions officers at Harvard receive tens of thousands of applications each year, and they boasted a record low acceptance rate of 3.65% for the Class of 2028.
 Many applicants display academic excellence and extracurricular involvement across the board, so the supplemental essays provide applicants with a valuable opportunity to stand out among their peers.

 Approaching these essays can seem like a daunting task, but with a methodical approach and careful execution, they can elevate an application to the next level.
 In this article, we will provide you with a number of strategies and tips for how to write the Harvard supplemental essays.